This post contains affiliate links for your convenience. View our full disclosure policy here.

 My favorite thing about teaching is creating activities based off of children’s books!
-Today I’ll share with you how I use one of my all time favorite books, “It Looked Like Spilt Milk,” to create a fun writing and art activity for early learners.
-These activities are suitable in small groups or centers.
+Today I’ll share with you how I use one of my all time favorite read alouds to create this fun, “It Looked Like Spilt Milk,” writing and art activity for early learners.
+I love to use this activity in both centers and small groups!

-I like to start by reading aloud, “It Looked Like Spilt Milk,” by Charles G. Shaw.
+I like to begin this activity by reading aloud, “It Looked Like Spilt Milk,” by Charles G. Shaw.
 I snagged these adorable velcro character pieces from a sale a few years ago that go with the story.
 While reading the story you can invite the children to place a velcro character piece on a felt storyboard as you read along.

 Tip: If you don’t have the velcro character pieces, you can print and laminate pictures from the story and add sticky back velcro for use with your felt storyboard, or grab a flannel board set and create them!